TK vs. Pre-K:

 Why do some families choose Pre-K instead of TK?

-Families often choose Pre-K when they value:
+Families often choose Pre-K at Strata Learning Academy when they value:

 -